matteopilz/OpenMS-website/content/en/code-of-conduct.md

 ### Incident reporting resolution & Code of Conduct enforcement

-_This section summarizes the most important points, more details can be found in_ [NumPy Code of Conduct - How to follow up on a report](/report-handling-manual).
+_This section summarizes the most important points, more details can be found in_ [openms Code of Conduct - How to follow up on a report](/report-handling-manual).

 We will investigate and respond to all complaints.
-The NumPy Code of Conduct Committee and the NumPy Steering Committee (if involved) will protect the identity of the reporter, and treat the content of complaints as confidential (unless the reporter agrees otherwise).
+The openms Code of Conduct Committee and the openms Steering Committee (if involved) will protect the identity of the reporter, and treat the content of complaints as confidential (unless the reporter agrees otherwise).

-In case of severe and obvious breaches, e.g. personal threat or violent, sexist or racist language, we will immediately disconnect the originator from NumPy communication channels; please see the manual for details.
+In case of severe and obvious breaches, e.g. personal threat or violent, sexist or racist language, we will immediately disconnect the originator from openms communication channels; please see the manual for details.

 In cases not involving clear severe and obvious breaches of this Code of Conduct the process for acting on any received Code of Conduct violation report will be: